rolandperko/dsm2dtm/README.md

 After acceptance of our paper the Matlab source code for DSM to DTM conversion will be made available here.

-Roland Perko, Hannes Raggam and Peter M. Roth "Mapping with Pleiades: End-to-End Workflow", in Remote Sensing, special issue "3D Reconstruction Based on Aerial and Satellite Imagery", 2019.
+Roland Perko, Hannes Raggam and Peter M. Roth "Mapping with Pleiades: End-to-End Workflow", Remote Sensing, special issue "3D Reconstruction Based on Aerial and Satellite Imagery", 2019.